 Can’t people just deposit money in to our bank account?

 Yes they can.
-If you just want a transaction, and are happy to be quite frank and explicit with bank details and so on, this can work.
-However, it does deprive your guests of the fun and enjoyment that comes with gifting.
+If you just want a transaction, and are happy to be quite frank and explicit with bank details and so on, this is certainly an option.
+However, it does deprive your guests of the fun and enjoyment that comes with gifting – in fact our recent survey found that 50% of wedding guests find it ‘joyless and transactional’, 30% think it’s ‘awkward’ and another 10% actually find it ‘quite rude’.

 What about old-fashioned cash in an envelope or a wedding fund money box?